DenCoderEXE/Tic-Tac-Toe/README.md

 ## Controls:

 	Game Controls:
-	- Arrows to select a cell on the game board
+	- Arrows (or WASD) to select a cell on the game board
-	- Enter to select a cell for a move
+	- Enter (or space bar) to select a cell for a move
 	- ESC to exit the menu

 	Menu Controls:
-	- up and down arrows to select an option
+	- up and down arrows (or W and S keys) to select an option
-	- Enter to select an option
+	- Enter (or space bar) to select an option
 	- ESC to return to the game

 	Settings Controls:
-	- up and down arrows to select an option
+	- up and down arrows (or W and S keys) to select an option
-	- Left and right arrows for changing parameters
+	- Left and right arrows (or A and D keys) for changing parameters

 	- ESC to return to the menu